 African daisies will wither on a dry spell, so what got them into this list of drought-tolerant plants?
-They’re virtually hard to kill once they’re established and they don’t really wither and die.
-They just go dormant or go on survival mode.
+They're hard to kill once they're established and they don't really wither and die.
+They only go dormant or go into survival mode.

 3. Beardtongues (Penstemon)

-Don’t be fooled by these lovely and dainty blooms.
-Penstemons thrive on neglect and will, therefore, feel at home in your waterless garden.
+Don't be fooled by these lovely and dainty blooms.
+Penstemons thrive on neglect.
+They will only feel at home in your waterless garden.

 4. Black-eyed Susans

-So you want a cottage flower garden in your arid landscape?
-Black-eyed Susans are your go-to plants for a flower garden running riot in your dehydrated garden.
+If you want a cottage flower garden in your arid landscape, black-eyed Susans are your go-to plants for a flower garden running riot in your dehydrated garden.

 5. Blazing Stars (Ajuga)

-It’s amazing how these flowers can thrive on both ends of weather spectrum.
-From a dry spell to a bitter winter, blazing stars will thrive in your garden.
+It’s amazing how these flowers can thrive on both ends of the weather spectrum.
+From a dry spell to a bitter winter, blazing stars will bloom in your garden.

 Spanish villas and a Mediterranean landscape are never without these lovely blooms.
-Bougainvillea’s gorgeous colors is a testament on how you can maintain a lovely flower garden in a dry landscape.
+Bougainvillea is proof of how you can maintain a lovely flower garden in a dry landscape.

 7. Bugleweed (Ajuga)

-Some former growers may pass up on this drought-tolerant plant as bugleweed or carpet bugle can be invasive.
-But in a really parched landscape, perhaps, they can be tamed.
+Some former growers may pass up on this drought-tolerant plant.
+Bugleweed or carpet bugle can be invasive but in a parched landscape, you can tame them.